fvalka/voicecontrol/README.md

 Twilio is used as the PSTN routing solution and programable voice provider.
 Google Cloud Platform speech to text is used for transcribing voicemail messages.

-The user interface text based over a Telegram chat bot.
+The user interface is text based over a Telegram chat bot.

 <img src="doc/img/voicecontrol%20architecture.png" alt="Architecture overview" width="750"/>